 Our next stop was meeting a private seller at a storage lot.
 Classic Ladas seemed to generally be priced from about $500 to $2500.
 For this beauty, the owner was asking for $5k.
 Our broker initially felt this was unacceptably excessive, until seeing the car in person.
 The car was in excellent condition on exterior and interior and had less that 5000 miles on it.
 Still had QA stickers from Soviet production line, all original paperwork and repair kit, even the factory tires with minimal tread wear.

 Although the price was certainly higher than other Ladas, this seemed like one that was actually in a condition to warrant importing and maintaining as a collectible.
+Does it look like this guy is open to negotiation?

+Purchasing a car in Moldova for export required a few formalities, naturally.
 It seems you can't easily transfer ownership and registration from a Moldovan citizen to a foreigner.
 We completed sales contract with transfer to our friend, a local who was acting as our broker and export agent.

 After the transfer of a big sweaty pile of cash and bunch of old men repeatedly counting it and arguing in Russian and Romanian, the sale was complete.

 In the interim, I got WhatsApp updates from Moldova.
 The Lada went through a full spa treatment of new tires, some small body repairs, and routine maintenance items before beginning the voyage to USA.
+This is the final picture in Moldova as it was loaded on a flatbed truck and driven all the way to the port in Germany.

 In Germany, the Lada was loaded on a ship bound for Georgia, USA.
 Along with fleets of new Audis & BMWs, the Lada shared space with an assortment of oddball cars being imported as well as personal vehicles of US military being brought home.